 There are few places in the world that gets consistently rave reviews from travelers and to me, it feels like Turkey is one of those.
-I always like to share my trip itinerary as it might help those who are planning their own, so here is my 10-day Turkey itinerary that you are more than welcome to copy or expand upon.
+I always like to share my trip itinerary as it might help those who are planning their own, so here is my 14-day Turkey itinerary that you are more than welcome to copy or expand upon.
+You can certainly travel to Turkey for 3, 5, or even 7 days and fit in quite a bit, but to actually scratch the surface, you will easily need 10 days or more!
 If you manage to accomplish more things to do in Turkey in 10 days than I have, do share your adventures via the comment section below!

 Turkey has been a bucketlist destination for me and a chance “mistake-fare” flight to Dublin turned the dream into reality.
 The fabled land is famous for being the only country to straddle both Asia and Europe, where the Ottoman Sultans ruled for 600+ years, and home to the dondurma (aka “stretchy” ice cream) and “Salt Bae”.

 Despite the travel advisory that Travel Canada has on its website about travelling to Turkey, I found the experience to be far less sensationalized than the media depicts it to be.

 I have a lot of posts, from travel guides, itineraries, recaps, and general information about travelling in Turkey, planned for the blog.
 I will start kick things off with a few snapshots from my travel to give you some context, share a few highlights about the country and tourist trail before I delve deeper into the guides.

 10 Day Turkey Itinerary – Things to Do